clarkzinzow/tinysh/README.md

 # tinysh

-A tiny, simple, well-commented UNIX shell, with a (very) verbose mode.
-The verbose mode is designed to give the user a decent idea of the shell program flow, as well as the lower-level mechanisms being employed in the shell's effort to carry out the user's various commands.
+A tiny, simple UNIX shell, with a (very) verbose mode.
+The verbose mode is designed to give the user a decent idea of the shell program flow, as well as the lower-level mechanisms being employed in the shell's effort to carry out the user's commands.

 ### Purpose: